benjie/.dev/rfcs/ImplicitInheritance.md

   >
   > ⚠️ This proposal is an advocation of terseness at the expense of simplicity.
 It is simpler for a type definition to be locally defined, inherting field definitions is new complicating behavior introducing potential problems like inheritance conflicts.
   >
   > This behavior is not consistent with most object-oriented languages which may be a surprise to users.
-Nearly all OOP languages require a type that declares it implements an interface to provide that implementation.
+Nearly all OOP languages require​ a type that declares it implements an interface to provide that implementation.
 See [TypeScript example](https://www.typescriptlang.org/play?#code/JYOwLgpgTgZghgYwgAgJLIN4FgBQz-IzAQA2AJgFzIDOYUoA5rgL664IlzXXIDCywALYAHEhEERwPdNjwEA9POQA5APaRkYABbAeYAJ7CUwqKrIBXJDzghk0U1AA0AsMjKqIPEOoEgt0YFdAgHIeUEhYRAhQwmJyagA6FlwgA).

 - Preserve option value: ✅